xvrrr/AI-Creator/readme.md

 </table>

 ## 5. Novel-to-Screen Adaptation
 Want to bring your favorite novels to life?
-AI-Creator transforms written narratives into compelling video adaptations, complete with AI-generated scenes, characters, and dialogues - all without the need for actual filming or actors.
+Agentic-AIGC transforms written narratives into compelling video adaptations, complete with AI-generated scenes, characters, and dialogues - all without the need for actual filming or actors.
 Experience your beloved stories in a whole new medium.

-🚀 **How AI-Creator Makes Novel-to-Screen Adaption**
+🚀 **How Agentic-AIGC Makes Novel-to-Screen Adaption**

 - Users just need to provide their idea, novel/book txt file and film/tv series video source files they want as visual materials.
 - (Optional) Provide favorite commentary audio files for cloning.